BiomedicalMachineLearning/DeepHis2Exp/README.md

 If you have completed the benchmarking works on the in-domain dataset under the LOOCV strategy or can load the weights from the pretrained model, you can run the Inference process following the scripts below.
 ```
 python ./Implementation/Baseline_inference.py \
-        --fold 0
+        --fold 0 \
         --dataset_name BC_visium \
         --model_name stimage \
         --gene_list func \
         --colornorm reinhard \
         --seed 42 \
-        --hpc wiener \
 ```
 Note: The model weight should be saved at `./Model_Weights/{dataset_name}/`, the filename should be followed the format `{model_name}_{dataset_name}_{colornorm}_{Slide_name}_{gene_list}.ckpt`.
 The results include three components, predicted gene expression (Anndata), ground truth gene expression (Anndata), spatial location matrix (numpy array).
 They were saved at `./Results/{dataset_name}`.

 ### Metrics computation
 If you have generated the Anndata results and saved them at `./Results/{dataset_name}`, you can run the scripts below to compute the metrics and save them into a dataframe.
 ```
-python ./Implementation/Inference.py \
+python ./Implementation/Metrics.py \
         --dataset_name BC_visium \
+        --gene_list func \
+        --fold \
 ```
 The summary table will be saved at `./Results/Summary`.
+The fold is the No. of slide, you can use for loop to enumerate all results.

 # Acknowledgments
 The benchmarking work is based on the original paper and codes.